Milltown, Dublin: Education

 Alexandra College, a Church of Ireland girls' school, is located in Milltown, as is the Ahlul Bayt Islamic Centre, the only Shia mosque in Ireland.

 The Jesuits have a long presence at Milltown with a secondary school for boys, Gonzaga College on its lands at Milltown Park.
 The Jesuit Training College evolved into the Milltown Institute of Theology and Philosophy a recognised college of the National University of Ireland.
 The National College of Industrial Relations was also founded by Jesuits on its lands in Milltown, which eventually moved to the IFSC becoming the National College of Ireland.

 The Franciscan Brothers of the Third Order Regular, noted for their having secretly taught the boys of the Catholic population for decades in underground schools, had formed a monastery and school here, after the relaxation of the Penal Laws which had forbidden Catholic education.
 In 1818 they transferred their monastery to Mountbellew in County Galway.

-Mount St. Mary's was formerly the seminary of the Marist Fathers.
+Mount St. Mary's was formerly the seminary of the Marist Fathers, students for the priesthood would study theology with the Jesuits in Milltown Park, and also study for degrees in Arts or Science in UCD, while based in Mount St. Marys.